vlambert/ScaleDependentPlasticity/README.md

 $$ \frac{\partial P(\sigma,\zeta)}{\partial \zeta} = f(\zeta) \frac{\partial^2 P(\sigma,\zeta)}{\partial \sigma^2} $$

 ## Numerical Solution
-To solve the governing equation subject to the evolving yield stress boundary condition, we implement an implicit Crank-Nicholson finite difference scheme using a modified Thomas Algorithm.
+We solve the governing equation subject to the evolving yield stress boundary condition using implicit Crank-Nicholson finite difference scheme.
+The numerical solution is implement using a modified Thomas Algorithm which provides a parallilzed framework for efficiently solving the system of equations characterizerd by a tri-diagonalize matrix.

-The interior solution of the diffusion problem is solved wiht a standard finite difference scheme, with the solutions to the governing equation being given at stress increments $j$ and magnification step $i+1$ in the form:
+The interior solution of the diffusion problem is solved with a standard finite difference scheme, with the solutions to the governing equation given at stress increments $j$ and magnification step $i+1$ in the form:

 $$    a_{j}^{i+1}P_{j-1}^{i+1}+b_{j}^{i+1}P_{j}^{i+1} + c_{j}^{i+1}P_{j+1}^{i+1} = d_{j}^{i} $$